 Professional nature photographer John Shaw was the recipient of NANPA’s first Outstanding Photographer Award in 1997.
 This year, he’s being honored with NANPA’s Lifetime Achievement Award and will also become a NANPA Fellow.
 Registered for the 2019 NANPA Nature Photography Summit?
 You can see John Shaw interviewed by Kathy Adams Smith on Saturday, February 23, at 10:30 AM.

 He’s written seven books and ten ebooks and his work has been featured in numerous books and magazines.
 He’s photographed on every continent and has been recognized by Nikon as a Legend Behind the Lens, as an Icon of Imaging by Microsoft and, since 2001, has been part of Epson’s Stylus Pro fine art print makers group.
 Last month we had the opportunity to ask him a few questions.

-Photographer, educator, writer and mentor George D. Lepp will receive NANPA’s Lifetime Achievement Award at the 2019 Nature Photography Summit and Trade Show, February 21-23 in Las Vegas, NV.
+Photographer, educator, writer and mentor George D. Lepp will receive NANPA’s Lifetime Achievement Award at the 2019 Nature Photography Summit and Trade Show in Las Vegas, NV.

 To nature photographers and his long-time fans, Lepp needs no introduction.
 As the awards committee noted, he is “one of North America’s best-known contemporary outdoor and nature photographers.
 His passions for natural beauty, technical precision, cutting-edge technology, and environmental responsibility are revealed in his beautiful and compelling photographic images.
 He is also widely recognized for his unique dedication to sharing his photographic and biological knowledge with other photographers through his seminars and writing.
 In both realms, George Lepp is a leader in the rapidly advancing field of digital imaging.”
 Continue reading